ianpgall/js-detect-ie/README.md

 `actualVersion` is a string, telling the true version of the browser.
 For example, if IE 10 is being used, but the browser/document mode (changed in Developer Tools) is for IE 9, this will still return "10".

-`currentVersion` is a string, telling the current version of the browser.
+`currentVersion` is a string, telling the current acting version of the browser.
 In the previous example, this will return "9".